emmatebibyte/hopper/README.md

 ├── hopper.conf
 ├── cache/
 │   ├── 1.19.1/
-│   │ └── fabric
+│   │ └── fabric/
 │   └── 1.18.2/
-│     ├── forge
+│     ├── forge/
-│     └── plugin
+│     └── plugin/
 └── templates/
-      └── arbitrary.hop -> ~/.minecraft/mods/arbitrary.hop
+      └── example-template.hop -> ~/.minecraft/mods/example-template.hop
 ```

 # Hopfile Structure

 Hopfiles will contain a Minecraft version number, a list of packages, the name
-of the type of package it uses, and any references to other templates it's based
+of the type of package it uses, and any references to other hopfiles it's based
-on.
-If a template is based on other templates, it inherits the packages from
+on, or "templates".
+If a hopfile is based on other template hopfiles, it
-those templates.
-A template does not inherit the package or Minecraft version
+inherits the packages from them.
+A hopfile does not inherit the package or
-from another template.
+Minecraft version from a template.

 ```
-template = abitrary
+template = example-template

 mc-version = 1.19.2